 Saturday History Talks:

-The talks are held in the Auditorium on either Level one, two or, Bowen Library Building, 669 Anzac Pde Maroubra 2035.
-(Signs on the day will direct you to the correct level).
+The talks are usually held in the Vonnie Young Auditorium on Level One of the Bowen Library Building, 669 Anzac Pde Maroubra NSW 2035.
+(Signs on the day will direct you to the correct level if auditorium venue is changed).
 Lift access is available.

 New Constitution for Society - Download a copy of the Society's new Constitution here.